Firm, white, glandular tissue located almost exclusively underneath the nipple/areola

 Incisions look the same.
 The procedure is different.

-It involves removing the excess skin by leaving an incision directly in the chest fold which is well hidden.
-Distinctive from FNG the nipple never leaves the body.
+It involves removing excess skin by leaving a well hidden incision directly in the chest fold Distinctive from FNG the nipple never leaves the body.
 It maintains its own blood supply and nerve supply and is a much easier recovery.
 Its biggest limitation is if there is a significant amount of glandular tissue.

 The Axillary pleat incision is very well hidden within the armpit region.